Business Valuation Services

 Broker’s Opinion of Value

 Receiving an Opinion of value is ideal for exit planning, succession planning, wealth management planning.
-This is our main offering, and is used to determine a likely Sales Price on a business.
-This is performed by one of our experts holding an MBA, CBI or NAVCA certification.
+A Broker’s Opinion of Value is our main offering, as this report is used to determine the Most-Probably Sales Price for a business.
+This type of Valuation report is performed by one of our business brokers or experts that hold an MBA, CBI or NAVCA certification.

 A Certified Business Valuation